hunter-richardson/my-config/README.md

 - Each user above executes `$HOME/.config/fish/config.fish` (e.g., [config.fish](home/hunter/.config/fish/config.fish)) upon opening a Fish shell.
 - Each user above has a `$HOME/.config/git/config` file (e.g., [config](home/hunter/.config/git/config)) with `git`-related configuration settings.
 Currently, they're identical.
 ### One-time execution for setup
-- Quick application of all configurations, settings, and files can be attained by executing [`source /path/to/repo/misc`](misc).
+Quick application of all configurations, settings, and files can be attained by executing [`source /path/to/repo/misc`](misc).
 It assumes the `/home` directory is on the right disc, the directory for this repository is `/usr/share/git-repos/my-config`, and all other global Github repositories should be stored in similar locations.
 The script includes these instructions, plus some additional settings I haven't detailed yet.
 Run this only once per installation. **NOTE:  if anything breaks with this script, the machine will need to be purged _again_.**
+### Manual installation of extensions
+Unfortunately and despite popular belief to the contrary, not _everything_ may be automated with CLI scripts, even in Linux.
+-[firefox.ext](manual/firefox.ext) contains a list of URLs for [Firefox extensions](https://addons.mozilla.org/firefox/extensions).
+Open each in [Firefox](file:///usr/bin/firefox) and click the "+Add to Firefox" button to apply it.
+-[gnome.ext](manual/gnome.ext) contains a list of URLs for [Gnome extensions](https://extensions.gnome.org).
+Open each in [Firefox](file:///usr/bin/firefox) or [Chrome](file:///usr/bin/google-chrome-stable) and, once logged in, and flip the switch to apply it.
+Multiple attempts may be necessary for each extension to register with Gnome.